aecobb53/weatherman/README.md

 2. Clone this repo.
 3. Update config files.
 ADD HOW TO DO THAT HERE
 4. To spin up the server you need to use `docker-compose up -d weather`.
     - For the first time I recommend using `docker-compose up --build weather`.
-Thisway you can see the output and see errors easier.
+This way you can see the output and see errors easier.
     - `--build` will build a new image every time.
 Unless the code changed this is useless.
     - `-d` spins up the server as a headless instance.
 It is set to reload if it is stopped.
     - If you need to get a readout after it was started headless run `docker logs <container id>`.